kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 1. Reviewer directly examines validation IDL tags on the APIs in the new types.go file (next to the API definitions).
     *    Reviewer grasps validation intent of each field as IDL tags provide a concise and declarative way to understand the validation rules at a glance
-3. CI linter job automatically verifies the consistency and proper usage of the specified IDL tags (eg: field doesn’t have both +required and +optional, etc.)
+3. CI linter job automatically verifies the consistency and proper usage of the specified IDL tags (eg: field doesn’t have both +k8s:required and +k8s:optional, etc.)
 4. Reviewer reviews PR focusing on the overall API design and ensuring the PR’s validation rules effectively support the API's intended behavior.

 ### Notes/Constraints/Caveats (Optional)